sebdeckers/base-drafts/draft-ietf-quic-http.md

 stream to the application.

 QUIC reserves Stream 1 in both directions for crypto operations (the handshake, crypto config updates).
+Each subsequent stream begins with a one-byte identifier that describes the stream type; see {{stream-preface}} for more details.

-Stream 2 in both directions is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
+Stream 2 in both directions is reserved for sending and receiving HTTP control frames, and is analogous to Stream 0 in HTTP/2.
+Since most connection-level concerns from HTTP/2 will be managed by QUIC, the primary use of Stream 2 will be for SETTINGS and PRIORITY frames.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
 An HTTP request/response consumes up to two streams in each direction, with additional streams used by the server for promised responses.
 Streams MUST be utilized sequentially by each peer, with no gaps.

-The first stream created on a request or response is called the message control stream and carries frames related to the request/response, including HEADERS.
-The message control stream for a response MUST begin with a LINK frame indicating the client's message control stream to which it responds, if any.
+The first stream created for a request or response is a message control stream and carries frames related to the request/response, including HEADERS.
+The message control stream for a response to a client request MUST begin with a RESPONSE frame indicating the client's message control stream to which it responds.
 Promised requests are carried by PUSH_PROMISE frames, which indicate the message control stream for the future response.

-For messages with bodies, a second stream is incorporated using a LINK frame.
+For messages with bodies, a second stream is incorporated using a DATA frame.
-This stream is the data stream and carries the message body with no additional framing.
+This stream is a data stream and carries the message body with no additional framing.

-Server responses are correlated to the client's requests using LINK frames, which also replace PUSH_PROMISE in associating message control streams for secondary responses to the original response.

 For example, the set of interconnected streams of a request/response might look like this: